 - pinch salt (to taste)*

-Preheat oven to 350°.
-Line a baking sheet with aluminum foil or parchment paper.
+- Preheat oven to 350°F. Line a baking sheet with aluminum foil or parchment paper.

-Place butter in a large skillet.
+- Place the butter in a large skillet.
 Melt over medium heat.

-Add brown sugar, maple syrup, and salt, and stir into melted butter.
-Continue cooking, stirring constantly, until mixture is bubbly.
+- Add the brown sugar, maple syrup, and salt, and stir into the melted butter.
+Continue cooking, stirring constantly, until the mixture is bubbly.

-Add pecans and continue cooking 3 or 4 minutes while stirring constantly.
+- Add the pecans and continue cooking 3 or 4 minutes while stirring constantly.

-Cool completely on pan.
+- Cool completely on the pan.
 Then, transfer to an airtight container to store.

 *If you’re using salted pecans, you may prefer to omit the salt.